bloemj/AUC_TM_2024/projects/README.md

 ## Timeline

-* **February 1** Guidelines and default project ideas out.
+* **February 7** Guidelines and default project ideas out.
 Group formation opens on Canvas (you can self-organize, groups are capped to 3).
 Proposals for custom projects are encouraged.
-* **March 25** Groups are formed, time to decide on a project idea, if you have not already.
+* **March 24** Groups are formed, time to decide on a project idea, if you have not already.
 Discussions (with me) on how to structure your project should start ASAP.
-* **April 8** Project update 0: repository `README` up.
+* **April 11** Project update 0: repository `README` up.
 You need to submit a link to your repo containing the populated `README` file.
 This file should contain a detailed project plan, including: research question, dataset, methods, milestones, proposed division of work.
 Please use the [repository README template](README_template.md).
-* **April 19** Project update 1 (see below for guidelines).
+* **April 28** Project update 1 (see below for guidelines).
-* **April 29** Project update 2 (see below for guidelines).
+* **May 19** Project update 2 (see below for guidelines).
-* **May 16 (23:59 CEST)** Project due for all groups.
+* **May 29 (23:59 CEST)** Project due for all groups.
-* **May 17-20** In-class presentations: 10+10 minutes (presentation + questions), schedule to be published in advance.
+* **May 30-June 2** In-class presentations: 10+10 minutes (presentation + questions), schedule to be published in advance.

 ## Practicalities